dwes7/newletter_website/README.md

 - express
 - node.js

 A lot of these tools are new to me so if there are any tips on how to better utilize them or simplify the work, please feel free to comment.
-For reference, how to build this project is tought throught the Udemy course [The Complete 2020 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/)
+For reference, how to build this project is taught through the Udemy course [The Complete 2020 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/).

 ## My plan
 My plan is to utilize this simple newsletter sign up to my personal website that I have yet to create.
 So stay tuned...